KaustubhD/Some-Pens/Mandlebrot Set/README.md

-# Mandlebrot Set
+# Mandelbrot Set

-A representation of mandlebrot in JavaScript.
+A representation of mandelbrot in JavaScript.

-There are multiple variations in the ```mandlebrot.js``` file.
+There are multiple variations in the ```mandelbrot.js``` file.
 Feel free to uncomment **one code block at a time** and see play around with the variations.

 Live example [here](https://codepen.io/KayD33/full/bQGgOo/)